 The muscles that support your neck, and the skin over top of it, can weaken with lack of use or just the passage of time.
 As these muscles weaken, they are less and less able to support the skin to which they are attached.
 This means that your skin won’t be pulled back into place as readily as it was before.
 Your muscles may not feel any different, but the visible results are saggy skin.

 Even with all those factors stacked against you, there are ways to prevent and treat the loose skin that results in turkey neck.
-In this section, we’ll discuss three of the most common:
+In this section, we’ll discuss four of the most common:

-Exercise works to strengthen the underlying muscles of the neck while cleansers and serums hydrate and rejuvenate the surface skin.
-Surgery is a more invasive option that tones and smooths both the surface skin and the muscles underneath.
+Exercise works to strengthen the underlying muscles of your neck, while cleansers and serums hydrate and rejuvenate the surface skin of your neck.
+Healthy lifestyle habits can go a long way toward ensuring youthful, radiant skin.
+And surgery is a more invasive option that tones and smooths both the surface skin and the muscles underneath.

 Lie comfortably on your back.
 Gently raise your head and neck away from the floor.
 When your head is slightly away from the floor, turn it to the right, back to center, to the left, back to center, and then lower to the floor.
 That’s one repetition.
-Work up to ten or more repetitions once a week for best results.
-Be sure to keep the movements small and controlled and don’t jerk the neck in any direction.
+Work up to 10 or more repetitions once a week for best results.
+Be sure to keep the movements small and controlled, and don’t jerk your neck in any direction.

 Place your hands on your collar bones and apply gentle pressure throughout this exercise to add an extra stretch.
 Tilt your head back slightly to stretch your neck.
 Keeping your head in this position, reach your bottom lip up towards the ceiling.
-Hold here for a count of five and return your lip to its natural position.
+Hold here for a count of five, and then return your lip to its natural position.
 That’s one repetition.
-Work up to 10 repetitions and perform this exercise once a week.
+Work up to 10 repetitions, and perform this exercise once a week.

 Sit comfortably in a chair and tilt your head back until you’re looking at the place where the wall meets the ceiling (think about pointing your nose at this crease).
 Another way to get into the proper position is to think about positioning your head about forty-five degrees between looking straight ahead and looking straight up.